 - 2-hour punting trip

 - 3-hour punting trip (with 1-hour stop at Lehde village)

-Sharing my boat with local German tourists which was wonderful, they were so friendly and even chatted in English to me.
+Sharing my boat with local German tourists was wonderful, they were so friendly and even chatted in English with me.
 I confess my German is not great so it was very kind of them to make me feel so welcome.

 English tour guides are available; however, as I was travelling solo I was happy to jump aboard with the German guide.